bansal6498/.NET-Angular-Interview-Questions/System Design/Microservices.md

 -   Docker and Kubernetes: For containerization and orchestration during deployment.
 ### Conclusion
 Microservices in .NET offer a flexible and scalable approach to building modern applications.
 By breaking down a monolithic application into smaller, independently deployable services, you gain benefits such as scalability, maintainability, and easier deployment.
 However, it comes with its own set of challenges, including inter-service communication, data consistency, and management of multiple services.
 Understanding these challenges and utilizing the right tools and design patterns is crucial for successfully implementing microservices in .NET.
+#### If someone has monolith application based on .net.
+We suggest microservices with .net core.
+What are the benefits and what problems it will solve
+**Answer:**
+-   Moving from Monolith (.NET Framework) → Microservices (.NET Core) gives scalability, agility, fault tolerance, and modernization.
+-   .NET Core makes this migration successful because it’s cross-platform, high-performing, microservices-ready, and cloud-native.
+-   But, microservices bring operational and architectural complexity — so they work best when the application has scaling, deployment, or maintainability challenges that justify the shift.